-One in four adult Americans today takes part in sports, all the way from forming informal soccer teams or basketball teams all the way to college sports teams and professional sports teams.
+Rougly one in four American adults today participate in sports.
+From informal soccer or basketball leagues all the way to college and professional sports — sports are extremely poopular in the United States.
 But whether someone is part of the NFL or just playing casual baseball at the local park, it is important to put health first.
 Sports are great fun, and there are many benefits to getting this kind of exercise, but urgent care and emergency care might be necessary if an athlete is not careful.
-So, an athlete of any level can tune in to Radio Sport for the newest trends in the sporting world, and get ideas on how to be a safer and more healthy athlete.
-The likes of Radio Sport can put any athlete on the track to sporty success, and good health does not have to be sacrificed along the way.
-So, let us consider some health tips that Radio Sport and its peers might suggest.
+It’s important for athletes of any level to pay attention to the trends in the sporting world and get ideas on how to be a safer and healthier athlete.
+So, let us consider some health tips athletes should keep in mind:

 There is more to being an athlete than having a high running speed or a good batting average.
-Everyone needs to stay on top of their health from head to toe, and that even includes visiting eye clinic to have the eyeballs examined.
-Nothing in the body should be taken for granted, even if an athlete is in good shape and is the VIP of their team.
-Take note that a person doesn’t have to already suffer poor vision to justify a visit to an eye clinic, though; getting the eyeballs checked out yearly is a good idea, just to be safe.
+Everyone needs to stay on top of their health from head to toe, and that even includes visiting eye clinic to have their eyeballs examined.
+Nothing in the body should be taken for granted, even if an athlete is in good shape and is the star of their team.
+Take note that a person doesn’t have to already suffer poor vision to justify a visit to an eye clinic.
+However, getting your eyes checked out once a year is a good idea, just to be safe.
 Routine medical checkups like this are essential for diagnosing developing problems early, while there is still time to address them.

-Anyone who listens closely to Radio Sport may get the impression that the successful athletes described there have health coaches, and in some cases, this may certainly be so.
+Plenty of athletes work with health coaches to stay at the top of their game, but people of all skill levels can work with these professionals.
 But what might a health coach actually do for their client?
 Often, clients approach a health coach because they experience frequent sluggishness, or they are overweight or feel weak and run-down.
 Often, someone who wants to get into sports can consult such a coach, and through athletic activities and other healthy lifestyle choices, they could totally transform their everyday health.
 When a client consults a health coach, they can learn a new lifestyle routine that may help them feel more youthful and energetic, and do away with miserable diets that didn’t work anyway.
 No particular outcome is being guaranteed here, but anyone who has trouble transforming their health on their own may get good results when they consult a coach.
 A health coach may also ask their client to describe the kind of life they want to have in the near future, and that helps both parties set some clear goals and work toward them.

 It is an unfortunate truth that many Americans, some of them adolescents, suffer from drug abuse problems, often abusing opioids or prescription painkillers.
 Americans abuse substances for all sorts of reasons, and the consequences can be dire.
 Such as the serious financial strain of funding a drug habit, not to mention personality changes and alienating friends and family.
 Drug abusers also run major risks of overdosing and possibly dying.
 In fact, drug overdoses rank first among all causes of accidental death today in the United States.

-How does a drug habit and a trip to a rehab center tie into the typical contents of Radio Sport?
-A drug addict who undergoes a detox and therapy will face a drug-free life, and the temptation to relapse may be lower if that recovered addict has something better to do instead.
+Taking a trip to a rehab center can help athletes of all kinds overcome serious issues.
+A drug addict who undergoes a detox therapy will face a drug-free life, and the temptation to relapse may be lower if that recovered addict has something better to do instead.
 Taking part in a new sport or cardio routine is a fine way to move on past a drug habit, and a recovered addict can get a much better sort of high this way.
 Exercising released endorphins, known as the “runner’s high,” and in fact exercise is a great way to improve someone’s mood and increase circulation to the brain.
 Daily exercise is a good idea for many reasons, some of which are mental.
 Rather than abusing heroin to feel good, a recovering addict can start jogging, playing basketball, or swimming to occupy their time and feel good about themselves.
 It is an improvement in every way.

 Bear in mind that not all athletes are fully grown.
 While it is true (unfortunately) that many American children are not getting the American Heart Association’s suggested levels of exercise, kids are still active across the nation today.
 In fact, exercise is vital for not just building up a youngster’s muscles and coordination, but also their mental growth.
 Studies show that a child who doesn’t get regular exercise may suffer from limited mental development, so kids ought to get up and get moving to grow into healthy adults.
 Better yet, sports are a great way (without electronic screens) for children to have great fun and occupy themselves, and sports are widely accepted as a fine way to teach children good sportsmanship, leadership, and teamwork.
 For these reasons and more, many children are enrolled in sports classes for tennis, soccer, basketball, and much more.
 High schoolers can join their school’s teams, and if nothing else, they can at least make the most of gym class.